Hax4us/Tmux-Bunch/README.md

 2 Fixed some errors regarding apktool and signapk.

-3. Add new folder "embout"
+3.Add new folder "embout"

-4. No need to sign your apk.
+4.No need to sign your apk.
 .
 # Some More Instructions for Tmux-Bunch v2.1 , if you want to also enjoy new feature of payload binding with any apk so do these steps :-